-A coherent radar is able to measure both the amplitude and the phase of the received signal.
-The received baseband signal is a complex voltage, given either in terms of its in-phase (I) and quadrature (Q) components, or its magnitude (amplitude) and phase angle.
+2) Doppler Spectrum: A coherent radar is able to measure both the amplitude and the phase of the received signal.
+The received baseband signal is a complex voltage, given either in terms of its inphase (I) and quadrature (Q) components or its magnitude (amplitude) and phase angle.
 Movement of the scatterer relative to the radar causes a pulse-to-pulse change in the phase of the radar echo.
-This phase change is equivalent to a Doppler frequency shift, given as where λ is the radar wavelength, and f is the Doppler frequency shift resulting from the movement at a velocity v along the radial between the radar and the scatterer.
+This phase change is equivalent to a Doppler frequency shift, given as where λ is the radar wavelength and f is the Doppler frequency shift resulting from the movement at a velocity v along the radial between the radar and the scatterer.
 The Doppler spectrum of sea clutter results from two main processes: the spread about the mean Doppler frequency is a manifestation of the random motion of the unresolved scatterers, while the displacement of the mean Doppler frequency maps the evolution of the resolved waves.
-Tracking the evolution of the Doppler spectrum versus time can provide insight into the scattering mechanisms, and identify properties that a sea clutter model should possess.
+Tracking the evolution of the Doppler spectrum versus time can provide insight into the scattering mechanisms and identify properties that a sea-clutter model should possess.
+Note that in a realistic sea surface scenario, there will be a continuum of waves of various heights, lengths, and directions.
+This continuum is typically characterized by a wave frequency spectrum (or wave-height spectrum), describing the distribution of wave height versus wave frequency.
+There are a number of models relating environmental parameters such as wind speed to the frequency spectrum [46].
+The frequency spectrum can then be extended to the directional frequency spectrum by introducing a directional distribution [47].
+Under the assumption of linearity, the combined effect is the superposition of all the waves, calculated by integrating across the appropriate range of directional wave numbers.
+In reality, the final surface is a nonlinear combination of the continuum of waves.

-$$f = \frac{2\nu}{\lambda} \tag{8}$$
+$$f = \frac{2v}{\lambda} \tag{8}$$